HearthSim/dj-paypal/README.md

 See `example_settings.py` for an example of plans to create.

+## Webhooks

+The `djpaypal.views.ProcessWebhookView` view should be hooked up to an URL endpoint which you then set up in Paypal as a webhook endpoint (https://developer.paypal.com).

+In order to verify webhooks being transmitted to your app, dj-paypal needs to know the ID of the webhook that is expected at that URL.
+Set it in the setting `PAYPAL_WEBHOOK_ID`.

 ## Sandbox vs. Live

 All models have a `livemode` boolean attribute.
 That attribute is set to `True` if created